Error Resilient Space Partitioning: On the Maximum Possible Error Resilience

 To proceed, we may bound the length of the boundary of each $T'_i$ in terms of the area $\lambda(T'_i)$.
-If we do not make further assumptions on the $T'_i$'s, then the best possible bound of this type is the \emph{isoperimetric inequality}, which asserts
+If we do not make further assumptions on the $T'_i$'s, then the best possible bound of this type is the \emph{isoperimetric inequality}, which asserts that

 for any region $A$ in the plane bounded by a closed curve.
-Plugging this into~(\ref{Eq:MS2}) yields exactly the same upper bound as Proposition~\ref{Prop:BM} (which comes by no surprize, as the tightness case of the isoperimetric inequality is circles, just like the tightness case in the proof of Proposition~\ref{Prop:BM}).
+Plugging this into~(\ref{Eq:MS2}) yields exactly the same upper bound as Proposition~\ref{Prop:BM} (which comes by no surprise, as the tightness case of the isoperimetric inequality in the plane is circles, just like the tightness case in the proof of Proposition~\ref{Prop:BM}).

-However, if we further assume that each tile is a convex polygon, then we can obtain an improved bound, as function of the number of vertices in each such polygon.
-We use another classical result, going back to an Ancient Greec mathematician: \begin{theorem}[Zenodorus] Among all polygons on $n$ vertices with the same area, the perimeter is minimized for the regular $n$-gon. \end{theorem} Recall that the perimeter of a regular $l$-gon $P_l$ of area $\lambda(P_l)$ is
+However, if we further assume that each tile is a convex polygon, then we can obtain an improved bound, as a function of the number of vertices in each such polygon.
+We use another classical result, going back to an Ancient Greek mathematician: \begin{theorem}[Zenodorus] Among all polygons on $n$ vertices with the same area, the perimeter is minimized for the regular $n$-gon. \end{theorem} Recall that the perimeter of a regular $l$-gon $P_l$ of area $\lambda(P_l)$ is

 Plugging this into~(\ref{Eq:MS2}), we obtain the following. \begin{proposition} Let $T_1,T_2,\ldots$ be a tiling of the plane in $k$ colors, with tiles of area $\leq 1$ and minimal distance $t$.
 Assume than all tiles are convex polygons with at most $l$ vertices.
 Then